nasimsoltani/DataFactory/HDF5/README.md

     --metadata_file_path       # Path to the directory that contains the metadata file name.
     --hdf5_file_name      # The file name of generated HDF5 file.

-The code to read the generated hdf5 file is run through the `run_read.sh` script that sends 1 input arguments to `Read_HDF5_Dataset.py`:
+The code to read the generated hdf5 file is run through the `run_read.sh` script that sends 1 input argument to `Read_HDF5_Dataset.py`:

     --hdf5_file_path       # Path to the hdf5 file.

 ## Example:
-The code can be run as it is to generate multimodal dataset shared in the hdf5 format here: https://genesys-lab.org/mldatasets to .hdf files.
+The multimodal dataset for real world experiments on mmWave beam selection is shared on: https://genesys-lab.org/mldatasets.
+This code can be used to generate the .hdf5 files on that dataset.
-To run the code, the dataset should be download and the appropriate path to the dataset folder should be provided in the `run_generate.sh` and `run_read.sh` script.
+To run the code, the dataset should be downloaded and the appropriate path to the dataset folder should be provided in the `run_generate.sh` and `run_read.sh` script.
 After editing the paths in the shell scripts, run appropriate script for hdf5 generation or reading as:

 	./run_generate.sh